KD9YQK/ARES_Sim_1/operators/Operator_05_Shelter_Accountability.md

 - There are now 17 residents at the shelter.
 - A newly arrived resident states that the apartment 3B occupant left with family before the collapse.
-- This may explain the earlier missing-person report.
-- You still cannot personally verify it.

 Shelter Lead tells you to update Net Control.

-Communications task:

-Provide an accountability update.
-Be clear that the missing-person concern may be outdated but is not personally confirmed by your team.

 ## Conditional Information